victorgrubio/tdd-katas/README.md

 ## Dependencies

-- Java 11
+- Java 16
-- Junit 4
+- Junit 5.7

 ## Running Katas

 To run the tests correspondent to a concrete kata

-1. Go to the appropiate directory
+1. Go to the appropriate directory

 2. Run Tests